michaelchen-lab/blog/posts/how-to-teach-yourself-coding.md

 3. **Lack of Accountability.** When self-learning, there isn't an exam or employer to force you to learn concepts you detest.
 The only one who can keep you accountable is yourself.
 4. **Tutorial Hell.** Tutorial hell is the infamous problem where a self-learner watches tutorial after tutorial after tutorial, and never gets to apply those skills.

 These challenges combined can overwhelm self-learners, leading to procrastination and never learning to code.
 This guide outlines a self-learning methodology that specifically aims to solve the above challenges.

+So let's get started!

 ## Step 1: Define an End Goal